Robertnant/Malloc/README.md

 - **Buckets:** Memory is divided into buckets, each containing blocks of a specific size.
 - **Free List:** Each bucket maintains a free list to track available blocks.
 The free list is implemented as an array of flags within the bucket metadata.
 - **Page Allocation:** When a new bucket is required, a new page is requested from the operating system using `mmap`.
-- **Block Splitting:**  Currently not implemented, but could be added to divide large blocks into smaller ones if needed.
-- **Coalescing:** Currently not implemented, but could be added to merge adjacent free blocks upon freeing.

 ## Usage